GalSim-developers/GalSim/INSTALL.md

 The GalSim package also requires

-* the numerical Python module NumPy (http://www.numpy.org)
+* the numerical Python module NumPy (http://www.numpy.org).
+Currently GalSim is regularly tested to ensure it works with NumPy 1.11.2, but other versions will likely work.

 * the astronomical FITS file input/output module PyFITS available either as a standalone package: